Definition of Restructuring Cost

 Advantages

-- During restructuring companies introduce new technologies that lead to increased efficiency in its day to day operations.
+- During the restructuring, companies introduce new technologies that lead to increased efficiency in its day to day operations.

 Disadvantages

-- The laying off of skilled employees in the restructuring process may lead to decreased productivity.
+- Staying off skilled employees in the restructuring process may lead to decreased productivity.

 - Hiring new employees will increase the training and development expenses of the company.

-- The laying off of employees during the restructuring process result can result in low working morale and insecurity of job among workers.
+- The laying off of employees during the restructuring process result can result in low working morale and insecurity of jobs among workers.

 Conclusion

-All companies incur restructuring cost at one or other point of time, but it should be kept in mind that restructuring also means that the company was not able to support itself or was in a significant problem due to which the company has decided to incur an upfront huge cost to revive the current scenario and improve the future profitability.
+All companies incur restructuring costs at one or another point in time.
+Still, it should be kept in mind that restructuring also means that the company was unable to support itself or was in a significant problem due to which the company has decided to incur a huge upfront cost to revive the current scenario and improve future profitability.

 Recommended Articles